adamherout/mglyph/README.md

 The Self-Evaluation Tool works entirely in your web browser.
 Glyphs that you insert into the tool are  **not uploaded** anywhere, but they **stay in your computer**.

-# Submit your super-performing glyph to The Challenge
+# Submit Your Glyph to The Challenge

 coming soon...

 # FAQ

 Ask and we will answer.

+# Research Articles

+* Herout, A., Bartl, V., Gaens, M., & Tvrďoch, O. (2025).
+The Malleable Glyph (Challenge).
+Computing Research Repository (CoRR) in arXiv. https://doi.org/10.48550/arXiv.2503.16135

 # Contact